geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    :command:`n` to abort.

-   Once successfully created you can activate the environment with this command:
+   Once successfully created you can activate the environment with one of these commands:

    .. code-block:: console

-      $ mamba activate gcpy_env
+      $ mamba activate gcpy_env   # If using Mamba

+      $ conda activate gcpy_env   # If using Conda

-   To exit the environment, use this command:
+   To exit the environment, use one of these commands:

    .. code-block:: console

-      $ mamba deactivate
+      $ mamba deactivate   # If using Mamba

+      $ conda deactivate   # If using Conda

    |br|